Strong Sparsification for 1-in-3-SAT via Polynomial Freiman-Ruzsa: Abstract

 \section{Abstract}

 We introduce a new notion of sparsification, called \emph{strong sparsification}, in which constraints are not removed but variables can be merged.
 As our main result, we present a strong sparsification algorithm for 1-in-3-SAT.
 The correctness of the algorithm relies on establishing a sub-quadratic bound on the size of certain sets of vectors in $\F_2^d$.
 This result, obtained using the recent \emph{Polynomial Freiman-Ruzsa Theorem} (Gowers, Green, Manners and Tao, Ann.
 Math.
 2025), could be of independent interest.
 As an application, we improve the state-of-the-art algorithm for approximating linearly-ordered colourings of 3-uniform hypergraphs (H{\aa}stad, Martinsson, Nakajima and {\v{Z}}ivn{\'{y}}, APPROX 2024).
+We also investigate the existence of strong sparsification algorithms for other constraint satisfaction problems.